mtconnect/cbm-gateway/README.md

 Potential issues:
 1. The recovery files store the time instance when the program exits.
 If the agent is no longer storing data from that time instance, it will display an MTConnect error and disconnect for 10 seconds.
-This is resolved by waiting out the 10 seconds, after which the program will reconnect and the recovery files will be updated.
+This is resolved by waiting out the 10 seconds, after which the program will reconnect from the latest sequence # and the recovery files will be updated.

 2. If the machine running the MTConnect agent is unavailable, a connection error will occur.